-Business Experience: Mr. Mosman is Portfolio Manager for the Small Cap Select and Small Cap Select SRI strategies and Assistant Portfolio Manager for the Small Cap Core, Small Cap Growth, and SMID Cap Growth strategies.
+Business Experience: Mr. Mosman is Portfolio Manager for the Small Cap Select and Small Cap Select SRI strategies, and Assistant Portfolio Manager for the Small Cap Growth and SMID Cap Growth strategies.
 He previously served as a Research Analyst for over 11 years responsible for selecting and monitoring securities within the information technology sector of KCM's universe.
-Mr. Mosman joined KCM in 2009 after gaining experience in equity analysis though his internship at KCM.
+Mr. Mosman joined KCM in 2009 after gaining experience in equity analysis through his internship at KCM.